sudhaus7/typo3-logformatter/README.md

 Parts are colored, additional information from the logger will be displayed in a table, and the stacktrace is expanded for better reading.
 Additionally, if your Terminal supports it, the Filename in the Stacktrace can be clicked and the file opens in your editor

+## Changelog

+1.2.0 Introduction of the environment variable LOGFORMATTER_MAX_BUFFER to configure the max-line-buffer (--max-buffer)

 ## Help

 <pre>